jscavetta95/NetworkViz/README.md

 # NetworkViz

-Use run.sh to run network_viz.py using the virtual environment
+Use run.sh (unix) or run.bat (windows) to run network_viz.py using the virtual environment

 or